 Hamstring Stretch & Massage Tools

-As always with the hamstring massage tool, start by using the tool for only a few minutes and not in the sorest area first, so you can gauge how the muscle or joint will react to the tool.
+When first using the Mobilization Magic™ hamstring massage tool, start by using the tool for only a few minutes and not in the sorest area first, so you can gauge how the muscle or joint will react to the tool.

 Once you are comfortable using the hamstring stretch tool you can increase the time spent on the tool in 5 min increments on it up to 30 minutes.
 Keep the tool in one spot until the pain or discomfort/tightness has gone or markedly reduced.